Enrolment for European students and equivalent

 More information on how to pay is available here: How to pay.

-6. Wait for the enrolment number
+6. Wait for your enrolment, or student, number

 Applicants will then receive an email containing their matriculation number and password.
 These credentials will replace the provisional ones and grant access to the Personal Area and webmail @stud.unive.it.